heapoverride/Saveable/README.md

 ```

 ### Using Read and Write contexts
 This is just an another way to use Saveable.
 Read and Write contexts implement the `IDisposable` interface.
 Use the `using` syntax unless you have a good reason not to.
-I've deciced not to use it in these examples because GitHub's syntax highlighting doesn't understand it.
+I've decided not to use it in these examples because GitHub's syntax highlighting doesn't understand it.

 ```cs
 // Write to file